asehmi/streamlit-concurrency/API.md

 ## Param: `executor: 'thread' | 'process' = 'thread'`

+The executor to run the transformed function in. `thread` uses a `concurrency.future.ThreadPoolExecutor`. `process` uses a `concurrency.future.ProcessPoolExecutor`.

 ### About `process` executor

-There are certain limits for a function to run in a _process_ executor, which is based on `concurrency.future.ProcessPoolExecutor`:
+There are certain limits for a function to run in a _process_ executor.

 0. The function cannot be `async`.